filakhtov/gentoo-use-docs/app-crypt/gnupg.md

 This flag should be enabled if there is a need to use CCID/ICCD cards.

+### user-socket
+Pass the `--enable-run-gnupg-user-socket` option to the configure script.
+This option allows gpg-agent to use the `/run/gnupg/user/<uid>` directory for sockets, if it exists, instead of the default `/run/user/<uid>` one.
+This can be useful when starting a gpg-agent early and there is no `/run/user/<uid>` directory yet to avoid sockets creation in the `~/.gnupg` directory, that can lead to another agent, started later creating new socket under the `/run/user/<uid>` directory and not knowing about existing one under the `~/.gnupg`.

+This flag should normally be disabled, unless there is a need to start GnuPG agent at the early stage, e.g. from the PAM stack.

 ### wks-server
 Pass the `--enable-wks-tools` option to the configure script.
 Build and install the `gpg-wks-server` - a server-side implementation of the Web Key Service that receives requests for publication, sends confirmation requests, receives confirmations, and publishes keys.